-1331-504: MANAGEMENT OF INFORMATION ORGANIZATIONS CR: 3
+MANAGEMENT OF INFORMATION ORGANIZATIONS CR: 3

 This course provides an introduction to management theory and decision making in the context of information agencies and services.
-Emphasis is placed on strategic planning, organizing, quality organizational management, behavior, human resource management, leadership and communication, management of change, and information use in decision making.
+Emphasis is placed on strategic planning, organizing, quality management, organizational behavior, human resource management, leadership and communication, management of change, and information use in decision making.
 Principles of management are discussed from the perspective of information studies.